datacoves/docs/docs/how-tos/datacoves/transform/initial.md

 Fill in the rest of the fields and click _Save_

 Datacoves will test the connection and display _Tested_ next to the connection if successful.
-Note that you can create additional dbt targets as show below.
+Note that you can create additional dbt targets as shown below.
 This will allow you to execute dbt commands passing a specific target such as `dbt run my_model -t prd`

 ![Snowflake Setup Connection Tested](../assets/user_settings_snowflake4.png)

 You are now ready to transform your data with dbt.
-Scroll to the top of the screen, click _Workbench_.
-Note, Datacoves will take a couple of minutes to apply the new settings, clone your repo and finish setting up your environment for the first time.
+Scroll to the top of the screen, click _Launchpad_ or the Datacoves logo, then click *Open* to go into your development environment.
+Note, Datacoves will take a couple of minutes to apply the new settings, clone your repo, and finish setting up your environment for the first time.

 ![Workbench Link](../assets/user_settings_workbench.png)